dustinpfister/blog_posts/_posts/nodejs-promise.md

 Any way lets look at some more examples of promises in nodejs.

-### 1.3 - THe Util module and the promisify method
+### 1.3 - The Util module and the promisify method

 So then thee is the [promsify method of the node core util module](/2019/06/22/nodejs-util-promisify/).
 I use this method all the time as a node built in way to convert an old callback style method into a method that will return a promise.